 101. The House provides various facilities and services for Members, most of which are paid for in full or subsidised by the public purse.
 These facilities and services are provided primarily to support Members in their parliamentary work.
 The domestic committees are responsible for proposing rules on the use of facilities by Members, and the key ones are reported to and agreed by the House.
 Paragraph 10(c) of the Code of Conduct states that Members shall "act in accordance with any rules agreed by the House in respect of ... the facilities of the House".
 A breach of such rules therefore constitutes a breach of the Code of Conduct and could lead to an investigation by the House of Lords Commissioner for Standards.
-The rules on the use of facilities which have been agreed by the House are set out in two House Committee reports6 which are appended to the Handbook on facilities and services for Members.
-These reports also identify which official is responsible for the provision of each facility or service; a Member who
+The rules on the use of facilities which have been agreed by the House are set out in two House Committee reports of which are appended to the Handbook on facilities and services for Members.
+These reports also identify which

-4 See paragraph 36 above.
+&lt;sup>4 See paragraph 36 above.